marcoscastro/kmeans/README.md

 Explanation of the format:

-First line: A B C D
+First line: A B C D E

 "A" is the amount of data points.<br />
 "B" is the amount of attributes.<br />
+"C" is the amount of clusters.<br />
-"C" is the maximum iterations.<br />
+"D" is the maximum iterations.<br />
-"D" indicates if contains a name for each data point.
-The value for "D" is 0 (not contains) or 1 (contains).<br />
+"E" indicates if contains a name for each data point.
+The value for "E" is 0 (not contains) or 1 (contains).<br />
-The next "A" lines contains "B" attributes and the data point name (if "D" variable is 1).<br />
+The next "A" lines contains "B" attributes and the data point name (if "E" variable is 1).<br />

 Example of dataset: